isc-projects/kea/doc/sphinx/arm/config.rst

    level.
 Finally, support for the top-level "Logging" object was removed in Kea 1.7.10.

-   The specification of several supported elements (e.g. "Dhcp4", "Dhcp6") in a single configuration file can be confusing and works badly with the commands that fetch and write new configurations.
+   The specification for supporting several elements (e.g. "Dhcp4", "Dhcp6")
-   Support for it will be removed in a future release of Kea, after which each component will require its own configuration file.
+   in one file has been removed, so that each component requires one separate configuration file.

 To avoid repetition of mostly similar structures, examples in the rest of this guide will showcase only the subset of parameters appropriate